chimplie/the-love-geometry/data-engineer/README.md

 Welcome to Imaginarystan
 ---------------------

-Imaginarystan is a small country, that has single hospital, which records all COVID-19 cases in single Excel file Here is the [link](https://drive.google.com/file/d/1EGBny-NJGcr3_CT-oAsMDkwOmEPVGybU/view?usp=sharing) to that file.
+Imaginarystan is a small country, that has single hospital, which records all COVID-19 cases in single Excel file.

+Here is the [link](https://drive.google.com/file/d/1EGBny-NJGcr3_CT-oAsMDkwOmEPVGybU/view?usp=sharing) to that file.

 Be careful, this Excel was filled by humans, so for sure it contains mistakes and some data inconsistency.